cstrawberry/predictive-universe/docs/paper/related/contextual_bibliography.md

 * Li, M., & Vitányi, P. (2008). *An Introduction to Kolmogorov Complexity and Its Applications* (3rd ed.).
 New York, NY: Springer. *(Definitive textbook on Kolmogorov complexity (algorithmic information content) and its wide-ranging applications, including connections to Solomonoff induction, MDL, and the theory of randomness).*
 * Scriven, M. (1965).
 An essential unpredictability in human behavior.
 In B. B. Wolman & E. Nagel (Eds.), *Scientific Psychology: Principles and Approaches* (pp. 411–425).
 New York, NY: Basic Books. *(Early analysis of the logical paradoxes inherent in self-prediction, particularly in psychological or behavioral contexts).*
 * Solomonoff, R. J. (1964).
 A formal theory of inductive inference.
 Part I & Part II. *Information and Control, 7*(1), 1–22 & 7(2), 224–254. *(Foundational papers introducing Solomonoff induction, a universal Bayesian framework for sequence prediction based on algorithmic probability, which assigns prior probabilities based on Kolmogorov complexity).*
+* Svesko, A. (2020). *Emergence of Spacetime: From Entanglement to Einstein*. arXiv:2006.13106. *(Derives the NEC and elements of Einstein’s equations from second-law arguments on local holographic screens.)*
 * Wallace, C. S., & Boulton, D. M. (1968).
 An information measure for classification. *The Computer Journal, 11*(2), 185–194. *(Pioneering work on Minimum Message Length (MML) principle, a closely related information-theoretic approach to model selection and statistical inference).*
 * Zurek, W. H. (1989).
 Thermodynamic cost of computation, algorithmic complexity and the information metric. *Nature, 341*(6238), 119–124. *(Explores deep connections between the thermodynamic cost of computation, algorithmic complexity (Kolmogorov complexity), and information metrics).*